War in Donbas: Escalation in May and June 2014

-Airport battle and fighting in Luhansk
+First Battle of Donetsk Airport

 On the morning of 26 May 200 pro-Russian insurgents, including members of the Vostok Battalion, captured the main terminal of the Donetsk International Airport, erected roadblocks around it, and demanded that government forces withdraw.
-Soon after these demands were issued, the Ukrainian National Guard issued an ultimatum to the separatists, asking them to surrender.
-This was subsequently rejected.
+The Ukrainian National Guard issued an ultimatum to the separatists, asking them to surrender.
+This was rejected.
 Government forces then launched an assault on separatist positions at the airport with paratroopers and airstrikes.
 Attack helicopters were used by government forces.
 They targeted a separatist-operated anti-aircraft gun.

 An estimated 40 insurgents died in the fighting, with some civilians caught in the crossfire.

 Between 15 and 35 insurgents were killed in a single friendly-fire incident, when two lorries carrying wounded fighters away from the airport were ambushed by insurgents mistaking them for Ukrainian forces.

 During the fighting at the airport, Druzhba Arena in Donetsk city was ransacked by pro-Russian insurgents, who looted the building and destroyed surveillance equipment, and set it ablaze.
 Concurrently, Donetsk police said the insurgents had killed two policemen in the nearby town of Horlivka.
 The Moscow Times reported that the two men had been executed for "breaking their oath to the Donetsk People's Republic".

-Luhansk People's Republic-affiliated insurgents attacked a Ukrainian National Guard unit in the early hours of 28 May.